On this page Skip this page navigation

 Speeding up construction and removing barriers for high-speed internet projects

-We have also released guidelines and regulations to help provide more certainty for internet service providers, municipalities, local distribution companies (LDCs) and others to deliver high-speed internet projects faster.
+We have also updated our Building Broadband Faster in Ontario Guideline to help provide additional clarity and best practices for internet service providers, municipalities, local distribution companies (LDCs) and others to deliver high-speed internet projects faster.

 Ontario is helping to remove further barriers, duplication and delays, making it easier and faster to build high-speed internet infrastructure through the Getting Ontario Connected Act, 2022.
 This legislation will help ensure underserved and unserved communities across the province have access to reliable high-speed internet sooner.
 Bill 93, Getting Ontario Connected Act, 2022 was introduced on March 7, 2022 and was passed unanimously by the Legislature on April 11, 2022.